skytable/docs/docs/protocol/data-types.md

 and how we can serialize/deserialize them.
 As noted earlier, as of Skyhash 2.0 only responses are strongly typed.
 The server automatically determines an appropriate type for queries, so you do not need to send any type information.

+All types which are currently reserved will be implemented in future iterations of Skyhash (non-breaking changes like 2.x).

 ## Simple types

 Simple types are like primitive types in programming languages, and hence are not collections.